amcdnl/ngrx-form/README.md

 ```

 Now anytime your form updates, your state will also reflect the new state.

+The directive also has 2 inputs you can utilize as well:

+- `ngrxFormDebounce: number` - Debounce the value changes to the form.
+Default value: `100`.
+- `ngrxFormClearOnDestroy: boolean` - Clear the state on destroy of the form.

 ### Actions
 In addition to it automatically keeping track of the form, you can also